-Respondents' households newly enlisted to participate for SOSS 61 were selected using list-assisted random-digit dial sampling procedures.
-Those being reinterviewed had been sampled and selected in this same manner when they were first recruited to participate in the previous round of SOSS.
-Ordinarily, the initial sample of randomly generated telephone numbers is purchased from Survey Sampling, Inc (SSI).
+Respondents' households newly enlisted to participate for SOSS 62 in the landline sample were selected using list-assisted random-digit dial sampling procedures.
+Those being re-interviewed had been sampled and selected in this same manner when they were first recruited to participate in the previous round of SOSS.

+Ordinarily, the initial sample of randomly generated telephone numbers (landline or cell phone) is purchased from Survey Sampling, Inc (SSI).
 SSI begins the process of generating phone numbers with the list of all working area code and phone number exchange combinations.
 In the case of this study, the universe was constrained to include only those telephone numbers that are active in the state of Michigan.
 From within this list of possible phone numbers, SSI eliminates those banks of numbers represented by the 4-digit suffix that are known to be unused or are known to be used only by institutions.
-To improve the efficiency of the calling, we have begun to have SSI stratify this sampling frame into two strata initially, one comprised of all phone numbers that are listed in phone directories, and the other comprised of all phone numbers that are not listed in directories but which are members of banks in which at least one phone number is listed.
+Landline and cell phone banks of numbers are separated and sampled independently.
+To improve the efficiency of the landline calling, we have begun to have SSI stratify this sampling frame into two strata initially, one comprised of all landline phone numbers that are listed in phone directories, and the other comprised of all landline phone numbers that are not listed in directories but which are members of banks in which at least one phone number is listed.
 We then request that SSI over-sample phone numbers from the listed stratum.
-Telephone numbers are selected at random in proportion to the number of households in each county from all those remaining telephone numbers until the quantity needed within a particular geographic grouping of counties is obtained.
+Telephone numbers within the landline pool of numbers and the cell phone pool are then selected at random in proportion to the number of households in each county from all those remaining telephone numbers until the quantity needed within a particular geographic grouping of counties is obtained.

-As a final step, SSI screens the phone numbers generated.
+As a final step, SSI screens the landline phone numbers generated.
 The resulting sample is then checked against SSI's database of business phone numbers and checked for known disconnected numbers.
 Ordinarily, these numbers are removed from the sample and not called.